Local Ihara's lemma and applications: Introduction

-In the last section, using results of \cite{boyer-duke}, we also look at $\UC_{LT,d,\overline \Fm_l}^{d-1-\delta}$ (resp. $\VC_{LT,d,\overline \Fm_l}^{d-1+\delta}$ for $\delta>0$.
-The situation is less pleasant to state but we can find cases where, cf. proposition \ref{prop-principal} and the remarks before and after it, that irreducible subspaces must have minimal derivative order, but among the irreducible quotients of such derivative order, the lattices of Lubin-Tate cohomology groups select the one with non degenerate highest derivative.
+In \S \ref{para-other}, using results of \cite{boyer-duke}, we also look at $\UC_{LT,d,\overline \Fm_l}^{d-1-\delta}$ (resp. $\VC_{LT,d,\overline \Fm_l}^{d-1+\delta}$) for $\delta>0$.
+The situation is less pleasant to state but we can find cases where, cf. proposition \ref{prop-principal} and the remarks before and after it, that irreducible subspaces must have minimal derivative order, but among the irreducible quotients of such derivative order, the lattices of Lubin-Tate cohomology groups select the one with non-degenerate highest derivative.

+In the last section, we give a global application with new congruences between tempered and non tempered automorphic representations with the same level at $l$: their level are the same except at one place which can be chosen almost arbitrary.

+Finally to give a perspective about this work, we could say, using the terminology cf. \S \ref{para-terminology}, that in \cite{boyer-duke} we solve the question about positions of the perverse Harris-Taylor sheaves inside the perverse sheaf of nearby cycles, and here we elucidate that of lattices.